BURN2 Rangers Manual

 MOOP - Matter Out Of Place

 Prims which are not within camp or art plot boundaries may be considered MOOP (Matter Out Of Place, trash, stray prims, etc.).
 Be on the watch for MOOP as you patrol the playa.
 If you find a MOOP object, notify the owner via IM and notecard if offline, and give him or her 24 hours to come get it.
-Be sure to file an incident report if the owner is offline so that other Rangers will know contact has been made.
+For major things, like a vehicle, multi prim objects, etc. be sure to file an LSD record if the owner is offline so that other Rangers will know contact has been made.

 If the object is blocking the roadway and the owner is unable to come get it right away, feel free to return it, along with a nice IM and notecard explaining why.